debpal/BharatFinTrack/README.md

 ## Visualization

-* Shows bar graphs of top-performing `Price` and `TRI` indices by CAGR (%) since launch, with options to view a specified number of top indices, either overall or within each category.
+* Shows bar graphs of top-performing `PRI` and `TRI` indices by CAGR (%) since launch, with options to view a specified number of top indices, either overall or within each category.
 * Compares returns between a specified index and government securities for a monthly SIP of 1 Rupee over time.
 * Illustrates a line plot comparing the growth of a monthly SIP investment across multiple NSE equity `TRI` indices over the years.
 * Depicts a line plot comparing the growth of a one-time investment across multiple NSE equity `TRI` indices over the years.